 Ingredient Notes

 Some of these ingredients are not available in every supermarket.
-If you can’t find mirin, you can use an equal amount of marsala or dry sherry and a pinch of sugar as a replacement.
+If you can’t find mirin, you can substitute an equal amount of marsala or dry sherry and a pinch of sugar.

 Instead of using hot chili oil, add a bit of crushed dried red pepper flakes to the chili garlic sauce for more heat.
 You could also add other hot spices like Gochujang or chili paste.